pivotal/docs-tap/workloads/functions.md

 This document describes how to create and deploy an HTTP function from an application accelerator starter template.

->**Caution:** This functionality is currently in beta and subject to changes based on users feedback - It is intended for evaluation and test purposes only.
+>**Note:** This functionality is in beta and subject to changes based on users feedback.
+It is intended for evaluation and test purposes only.

 ## <a id="prereqs"></a>Prerequisites